40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Methodology

-As for the process of \textbf{data extraction and analysis}, we would like to point out that in the second snowballing iteration, data extractions were mostly performed by individual researchers.
-The same applies to the analysis of extracted data.
-The categories of extracted data items were generally analyzed and proposed by a single researcher.
-In both cases, however, results were discussed in detail, and the opinions of the other authors were regularly solicited.
 Additionally, a few papers describe several different experiments.
 In case of differences between these experiment facets, we therefore either selected the dominant variant (e.g., for the experiment factor design) or a suitable aggregated value (e.g., median number of snippets per participant) during the synthesis.
 As described in Section~\ref{subsec:dataset}, we make the entire process as transparent and traceable as possible by publishing the data and analyses.